emsquared/OpenCore-Setup/README.md

 # What Doesn't Work

-* `NVRAM` doesn't work.
-I could emulate it but I do not like the current solution.
-It is very hacked together.
-Lack of `NVMRAM` hasn't presented an inconvinence.
 * Onboard audio doesn't work.
 My speakers are plugged in through my monitor and my headset is USB so I did not take the time to setup `AppleALC` or other patches.

 # Disclaimer